-This course will encompass areas of study within family food and nutrition, and textile arts and design.
-Food and nutrition focuses on the individual and the influence that marketing and media have on food choices and their impact on health and well-being.
-Textile arts and design examines a broader understanding of textile uses and techniques achieved through practical experiences.
-Students will examine socially conscious manufacturing, clothing security, regional design styles, costume development, and environmental design.
+This course will encompass areas of study within food and nutrition, and textile arts and design.
+Food and nutrition focus on the individual and the relationships and influences that affect food choices.
+Students will examine the fundamentals of nutrition and develop safe food handling and food preparation skills in a practical setting.
+The textile arts and design component of this course will explore a basic understanding of textiles available to the individual consumer and how those textiles can be constructed, designed, used, and obtained.
+Students will examine personal use of textiles, individual clothing choices, sustainability of local communities, and an introduction to environmental design.